 USEA Gold Cup Series Returns to the

-This national equestrian competition series features top eventing riders and horses that are in the run for the 2015 Adequan USEA Gold Cup and cash prizes.
-Riders accumulate Gold Cup points by riding in any of eight such events across the country, making the Richland Park Horse Trials now one of the premier equestrian competitions in the nation.
+This national equestrian competition series features top eventing riders and horses that are in the run for the 2016 Adequan USEA Gold Cup and cash prizes.
+Riders accumulate Gold Cup points by riding in any of eleven such events across the country, making the Richland Park Horse Trials one of the premier equestrian competitions in the nation.

-The competition draws over 500 U.S. and Canadian horses and riders who are expected to compete in Novice, Training, Preliminary, Intermediate, Advanced, CIC 2 * and CIC 3* levels at the fourteenth annual Richland Park Horse Trials to be held August 20-23 at the Richland Park complex at 8651 North 30th Street, Richland, Michigan.
+The competition draws over 500 U.S. and Canadian horses and riders who are expected to compete in Novice, Training, Preliminary, Advanced, CIC 2 **, CIC 3***, CIC2** and CIC1* levels at the fifteenth annual Richland Park Horse Trials to be held August 25 – 28 at the Richland Park complex at 8651 North 30th Street, Richland, Michigan.

 This equestrian event, in cooperation with the United States Eventing Association, the USEF, and the FEI, is an equestrian triathlon which includes the standard three phases of dressage, cross country jumping and stadium jumping.
-Thursday, August 20 will feature the international CIC levels performing their dressage tests as well as the Advanced and Intermediate divisions.
-On Friday, August 21st all remaining levels will perform their dressage tests.
-Cross country jumping will take place on Saturday, August 22 nd will feature the upper level horses and riders.
+Thursday, August 25th will feature the international CIC levels performing their dressage tests as well as the Advanced division.
+On Friday, August 26th all remaining levels will perform their dressage tests.
+Cross country jumping will take place on Saturday, August 27th and will feature the upper level horses and riders.
 Novice and Training level will compete in the stadium jumping phase on Saturday.
-Sunday, August 23rd, Novice and Training will ride the cross country phase and the Upper level horses and riders will ride the stadium jumping phase.
+Sunday, August 28th, Novice and Training will ride the cross country phase and the Upper level horses and riders will ride the stadium jumping phase.
 Organizers of the horse trials are Bob and Kay Willmarth, owners of the Richland layout, which is located at 8651 N. 30th Street, just 3/10's of a mile south of M-89.